hyperspy/hyperspy/doc/user_guide/mva.rst

    >>> s.decomposition(algorithm='nmf')

-Unlike PCA, NMF forces the components to be strictly non-negative, which can aid the physical interpretation of components for count data such as images, EELS or EDS
+Unlike PCA, NMF forces the components to be strictly non-negative, which can aid the physical interpretation of components for count data such as images, EELS or EDS.

 Blind Source Separation
 =======================